falkr/ttm4115/pages/unit-components.md

 * The voice command detection is responsible for listening for the activation command ("Hey Assistant"), and the subsequent interpretation of the command.
 It uses some support from the data center, which we are not concerned with here.

 * The text-to-speech engine runs locally.
 It receives strings that are then transformed into speech.
-Each act of speech is called an "utterance".
-It also pays attention that several utterances are queued up, i.e., when the module receives several utterances that would overlap, it plays them nicely one after the other.

 You should design the timer manager in the middle.
 It receives commands from the voice command detection, should maintain the control over the necessary timers, and produce commands for the text-to-speech engine.